 I’m going to set up the basics here.
 So the presentation will focus on a single stage of the customer journey.
 And that is the onboarding process.
 We have data, and we analyze all the stages of the customer journey metrics, but today, we’re going to be talking only about the onboarding process.
 And of course, we need to start with the definition of the onboarding process, so we get on the same page.
 At InnerTrends, we define the onboarding process as the process that takes people from signing up, to experiencing the promise of your product for the first time.
 So the onboarding process isn’t an email guide, email sequence, product guide, wizard, video, or some checklist.
 It’s actually the process that people go through from signing up to getting to that promise.
 That promise is found on your website, homepage, social media, ads, and pretty much everything that you communicate to your user.
 It’s your value proposition.
 If you want to name it like that, though, I do prefer the “promise” name because it’s more personable.

 So I’m also going to share the framework we use for defining the promise of your product and the steps to get to that promise because that’s very important.
 With a good and common definition inside your organization, you’re going to be way better set up for success, rather than having different definitions for different departments or asking yourself what the onboarding process is, what is an onboarded or inactivated account, and so on.

 So the promise is the value that your product or app can deliver to the user.
 That’s why they come to you.
 We promise something, they say yes, they want that; it fits the value that they want to receive.
 And they’re going to sign up, hoping to get to that value as quickly as possible.
-With that in mind, I can say that the purpose of product and customer success, especially in a product-led company, is to make sure more customers get to experience more of the promise.
+With that in mind, I can say that the purpose of product and customer success, especially in a product-led company with a product-led sales strategy, is to make sure more customers get to experience more of the promise.